 Access to and action on customer feedback.

-Powerful customer experience programs require real-time access to customer feedback.
-This feedback is the fuel of CX programs and initiatives.
+Powerful customer experience solutions require real-time access to customer feedback.
+This feedback is the fuel of customer experience programs and initiatives.
 Without it, we’re making educated guesses (at best) about what is and what is not working for our customers.

-This playbook will help your CX team understand how to use LoopVOC to:
+This playbook will provide your CX team with customer experience tools and help them understand how to use LoopVOC to:

 Customer feedback is everywhere, and growing at an overwhelming place.
-The first step in enhancing the customer experience is to identify the places where your customers are sharing feedback about your company or products.
+The first step in enhancing customer experiences is to identify the places where your customers are sharing feedback about your company, products and services.